jgbarsness/idyll/README.md

-journal manager is a cli tool used to create and manage journal entries.
+journal manager is a command line tool used to create and manage journal entries.

 install instructions for running from shell:<br /> run `sudo ln -s /Users/YOUR_NAME/Downloads/journal_manager-master/dist/journal/journal /usr/local/bin`<br /> if necessary, sub the first path for your own personal location of the journal executable in the 'dist' folder<br /> entries are stored as 'journal.txt'